FrontendMasters/front-end-handbook/practice/types-of-front-end-dev.md

 **Front-end Developer/Engineer** (aka Front-end Web Developer/Engineer or Client-side Developer/Engineer or Front-end Software Developer/Engineer)

-The generic job title that describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript.
+The generic job title that describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript and implementing these technologies on the web platform.

 ***

 **CSS/HTML Developer**

-The front-end job title that describes a developer who is skilled at HTML and CSS.
+The front-end job title that describes a developer who is skilled at HTML and CSS, excluding JavaScript and Application know how.

 ***